-Whenever you receive a distribution from the Plan, it will normally be subject to income taxes.
+Whenever you receive a distribution from the plan, it will normally be subject to income taxes.
 However, you may reduce or defer the tax due on your distribution by working with your tax advisor.

-Summary of Law on Taxation of Lump-Sum Distributions
+Summary of Law on Taxation of Lump Sum Distributions

-A lump-sum payment from the Plan that is eligible for "rollover" can be taken in two ways.
+A lump sum payment from the plan that is eligible for "rollover" can be taken in two ways.
 The choice of payment will affect the tax you owe.
-You can have all or any portion of your payment either in a "Direct Rollover" or paid to you.
-A rollover is a payment of a lump sum directly to your individual retirement arrangement ("IRA"), to a Roth IRA, or to another employer plan.
-Generally speaking, a partial lump sum-payment may not be rolled over.
-Death benefits or other payments to your spouse or to a non-spouse beneficiary are treated the same as lump-sum payments to you.
-A hardship distribution cannot be rolled over under any circumstances, nor can a required minimum distribution.
+You can have all or any portion of your payment either in a "Direct Rollover", or paid to you.
+A rollover is a payment of a lump sum directly to your individual retirement arrangement (IRA), to a Roth IRA, or to another employer plan.
+Generally speaking, a partial lump sum payment may not be rolled over.
+Death benefits or other payments to your spouse or to a non-spouse beneficiary are treated the same as lump sum payments to you.
+A hardship distribution cannot be rolled over under any circumstances.